Theater

 Narrow alley in Bari

-Old and New Splendour
+Old and new splendour

 With around 330,000 inhabitants, Bari, which was also called the "Gateway to the Orient" in ancient times, is the largest city in the Puglia region.
 The large port is served not only by container ships, but also by ferries to the opposite coast of the Adriatic, for example to the cities of Dubrovnik, Kefalonia, Corfu, or Durres.
 The city is also a popular destination for cruise ships.
 In the new town, with its chessboard-like streets, you will find splendid town houses and elegant shops.
 The historic town centre with its narrow streets, small stores, bars - and incomparable flair - is located on the peninsula extending into the sea at the harbour.